ncatlab/nlab-content/pages/7/9/2/0/297/content.md

 ##Extended (multi-tiered) FQFT##

-But one notices that the formalization of quantum field theory as a [[functor]] on cobordisms encodes only a small aspect of the full sewing law imagined to be satisfied by the path integral: In a 1-category of $n$-dimensional cobordisms these are glued along $(n-1)$-dimensional boundaries.
-One could imagine more generally a formalization where a given cobordisms is allowed to be chopped into arbitrary parts of arbitrary co-dimension such that the path integral can still consistently be evaluated on each of these parts.
+But one notices that the formalization of quantum field theory as a [[functor]] on [[cobordism]]s encodes only a small aspect of the full sewing law imagined to be satisfied by the path integral: In a 1-[[category]] of $n$-dimensional [[cobordism]]s these are glued along $(n-1)$-dimensional boundaries.
+One could imagine more generally a formalization where a given [[cobordism]] is allowed to be chopped into arbitrary parts of arbitrary co-dimension such that the path integral can still consistently be evaluated on each of these parts.

-This leads to the notion of _extended quantum field theory_, which is taken to be an $\infty$-functor on an [[higher category theory|infinity category]] of cobordisms.
+This leads to the notion of _extended quantum field theory_, which is taken to be an $\infty$-functor on an [[higher category theory|infinity category]] of [[extended cobordism]]s.
 Early ideas about a formalization of this approach were given in

 * John Baez and Jim Dolan, _Higher-dimensional algebra and Topological Quantum Field Theory_  ([arXiv](http://arxiv.org/abs/q-alg/9503002)) .